Skip to main content

 Is the Ankle Dorsiflexion Stretch right for you?

-Anyone with limited ankle mobility.
+Anyone with limited ankle mobility affecting squat depth or athletic performance.

 How to Program the Ankle Dorsiflexion Stretch